Amirhamza894/Amirhamza894/README.md

 -----
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Olx as a tester
-- 🌱 I’m currently learning ...
-New test Automation frameworks
+Cypress, Cucumber, with Javascript
 - 👯 I’m looking to collaborate on ...
 Automation Frameworks
 - 🤔 I’m looking for help with ...
 Selenium, Cypress and Testing Frameworks
 - 💬 Ask me about ...
 Anything